Congress’s Double Standards – Pushes Nandini Nationally After Blocking Amul Locally

 The Karnataka Milk Federation (KMF), under the leadership of Chief Minister Siddaramaiah, is poised to expand its flagship dairy brand Nandini to the national capital, New Delhi.
 However, the announcement has reignited debates about the Karnataka Congress’s previous opposition to Amul’s entry into the state, sparking allegations of political double standards.
 This development comes months after a high-profile controversy over Amul’s entry into Karnataka, which saw political parties and cultural groups fiercely opposing the Gujarat-based cooperative’s expansion into the state.

-While the Congress-led Karnataka government seeks to expand Nandini’s footprint into new markets, protests against its entry into Kerala have further complicated the narrative, bringing into focus the intersection of politics, business, and identity in India’s cooperative dairy sector.
+While the Congress-led Karnataka government seeks to expand Nandini’s footprint into new markets, protests against its entry into Kerala have further complicated the narrative, highlighting the intersection of politics, business, and identity in India’s cooperative dairy sector.

 Nandini’s Expansion Amid Past Controversy